How Search Engines Work: A Beginner’s Guide

 When a user enters a search query, the search engine processes the query against its index to identify relevant pages.

 This involves, among other things, matching the keywords in the query with the indexed pages.
-It will also take into account the language and location of the user to ascertain the most relevant results, as well as consider the previous search history of the user to help determine exactly what they are looking for.
+It will also take into account the language and location of the user to ascertain the most relevant results, as well as consider the previous search history of the user where appropriate to help determine exactly what they are looking for.

 The device the search was performed on can also impact which results are returned by the search engine, for example, if a user executes a search on a mobile device, then websites that have been optimized for a mobile experience are much more likely to rank well.